Is something in Zotero not working correctly for you? Here's how you can provide feedback that will allow others to help you most effectively.

 4. Go to the

-Error Console (depending on your Firefox version).
-In the new window that pops up, click
+Browser Console.
+In the new window that pops up, make sure the

 5. Look in the console for lines that contain a URL beginning with “chrome://zotero/…” or a message without a URL.
 (You can ignore any lines with URLs beginning with 'http://', even from zotero.org.)
-For each line, click on the pink background, go to the Firefox
+Highlight the relevant lines, being sure to include any filenames and line numbers, right-click and select

-Copy (or hit Cmd-C (Mac) or Ctrl-C (Win/Linux)), and paste the message into your forum post.
+Copy (or press Cmd-C (Mac) or Ctrl-C (Win/Linux)), and paste the errors into your forum post.

 1. First, be sure you've tried restarting your computer.
 Many startup errors will go away after a computer restart.